-Proper Notification: All clinical absences and tardies require advanced notification BEFORE the start of the scheduled clinical rotation start time.
+Proper Notification: All clinical absences and tardies require advanced notification within 30 minutes of the start of the scheduled clinical rotation start time or it will be considered a "no call/no show".
 You are to notify your clinical faculty instructor AND the clinical site personnel.
 Your clinical coordinator will identify the procedure to give proper notification, whether by email or phone.
-Text messages are not considered proper notification.
+Text messages are NOT considered proper notification.
 It is important for the student to understand that compliance with this policy is directly reflected on the student's Affective/Behavioral Evaluation.
-As in the workplace, a "No Call/No Show" will not be tolerated and will result in disciplinary procedures.
-Disciplinary procedures include a written warning for the first offense.
-A second offense will result in failure of the course.
+As in the work place, "no call/no show" will not be tolerated and will result in disciplinary action.
+Refer to Counseling/Written Reprimand policy in the Clinical Handbook.

-Professionalism Policy Summary:
+Professionalism Accountability Summary: